Posted August 20, 2014Tweet

-However, one area in which the FHA remains strict is with respect to property condition.
-The FHA will not insure a home which fails to meet basic safety and habitability requirements.
+However, there is one area in which the FHA remains strict with its rules and this is with respect to property condition.
+The FHA will not insure home failing to meet basic safety and habitability requirements.

 FHA-insured homes must exist as a single, marketable piece of real estate.
 A loan, therefore, may not be secured by a bedroom or kitchen within a given home.
 It may only be secured by the entire home.

 An FHA-insured property must be accessible without trespass on an adjoining property.
 If the property is not directly accessible via public ways, an easement must be associated with the property to provide direct access.

 FHA-insured homes must be accessible for a pedestrian or vehicle from a public or private street with an all-weather surface.
 If the access street is privately owned, it must be maintained by a homeowners association or via agreement with other homeowners.